sheenapatel262/capstone_website/index.md

   <summary>Expand to see details</summary>

   ### ST-GAT
-  - Explain the ST-GAT model.
+  - Explain the ST-GAT model and baseline overview layers

   ### Complex
-  - Discuss other complex models.
+  - Discuss other complex model implementation

 </details>